tucats/ego/LANGUAGE.md

 host-specific path separator like "/" or "\").

 ### strings.Format(v)

 The `Format()` function returns a string that contains the formatted value of the variable passed in.
 This is the same formatting operation that is done by the `io.Println()` function, but the resulting string is returned as the function value instead of printed to the console.

 ### strings.Index(string, test)

-The `Index` function searches a string for the first occurrance of the test string.
+The `Index` function searches a string for the first occurrence of the test string.
 If it is found, it returns the character position of the first character in `string` that contains the value of `test`.
 If no instance of the test string is found, the function returns 0.

 ### strings.Ints(string)

 The `Ints` function returns an array of integer values.
 Each value represents the Unicode character for that position in the string, expressed as an integer value.

     runes := strings.Ints("test")